the-t-in-rtf/fluid-json-schema/docs/validator.md

 These values are URI encoded along the way, and as such, slashes in element names are replaced with `~1`.
 To avoid mangling `/1`, tildes are escaped as `~0`.
 See [the relevant AJV functions for more information](https://github.com/epoberezkin/ajv/blob/3806b9d8a3d11a23ee505bcc8e9eb4907b4cd328/lib/compile/util.js#L270).

+The `schemaPath` values are JSON Pointer notation, see [RFC 6901](https://tools.ietf.org/html/rfc6901) for details.

 # gpii.schema.validator.ajv.server

 A server-side component which loads and dereferences all schemas on startup.